parthian-sterlet/motali/README.md

 - The maximal shift between centers of two motifs, L

 # Output data
-- Histograms of AUPRC values as a function of the mutual orientation of two motifs (they either in the same or opposite strands) and the shift between the centers of two motifs.
-Three histograms shows distributions for the pair of input motif (heterotypic case), and two separate distributions for the first and second motifs (two homotypic cases).
+- The similarity scores and the maximal AUPRC values for (a) the stringent criterion on the overlap of the centers of two motifs, and (b) any shifts between the centers of two motifs, including their location with spacers and small overlaps.
-- List of PR curves for two possible mutual orientations of motifs (Direct and Opposite strands) and shifts, -L <= x <= L, x denotes the shift of one motif relative to another motif.
-Three blocks of data are curves for the pair of input motif (heterotypic case), and two separate blocks of curves for the first and second motifs (two homotypic cases).
+- Histograms of AUPRC values as a function of the mutual orientation of two motifs (they either in the same or opposite strands) and the shift between their centers.
+Three histograms show distributions for the pair of input motif (heterotypic case, motifA/motifB), and two separate distributions for the first and second motifs (two homotypic cases, motifA/motifA and motifB/motifB).
-- Best similarity score values and maximal AIPRC values for (a) the stringent criterion on the overlap of the centers of two motifs, and (b) any higher shifts between centers of two motifs, including their location with spacers and small overlaps.
+- PR curves for two possible mutual orientations of motifs (motifs in the same and opposite strands) and shifts, -L <= x <= L, x denotes the positive shift means that the longer/shorter motifs are located closer to 5'/3' ends of sequences.
+Three blocks of data are PR curves for the pair of input motif (heterotypic case), and two separate blocks of curves for the first and second motifs (two homotypic cases).

 # Source code